JStateson/Milkyway-7-21/filter_readme.txt

 the file was edited to
  (1) Prevent low priority messages from being displayed.
  (2) Allow the user to specify which messages from the server are to be ignored
-     Note that this affects only message form the server, not the app or the user.
+     Note that this affects only message from the server, not the app or the user.

 MsgExcludedList.cfg